hnhparitosh/semantic_similarity/README.md

 ### Problem Statement:
 Given a text and a reason, predict if `text` satisfies the `reason`.
+Please refer `report.pdf` for more details.

 ### Data Insights:
 First, I conducted some Exploratory Analysis of the Data and had the following insights: